Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 The project consortium, consisting of the [Fraunhofer Institute for High-Speed Dynamics, Ernst-Mach-Institut, EMI](https://www.emi.fraunhofer.de/en/business-units/automotive/research/digitales-datenmanagement.html), [Fraunhofer Institute for
 Mechanics of Materials IWM](https://www.iwm.fraunhofer.de/) and [fem Research Institute for Precious Metals and Metal Chemistry](https://www.fem-online.de/) used legacy data and supplemented it specifically to generate RDF data.
 The RDF data is provided decentrally via the very first implementation of the [Materials Data Space](https://www.materials.fraunhofer.de/de/strategische-initativen/materials-data-space-/aktuelles-/erste-mds-implementierung-.html).

-### Deliverables
+## Deliverables
 This repository contains the deliverables for this project, including
+- src:
   - the RDF data,
   - the SPARQL queries written for the project along with,
   - the returns of those SPARQL queries,
+- doc:
   - the final report,
   - an supporting set of presentation slides.

-### Ressources
+## Ressources
 Other ressources used in the project include:
 - BFO2
 - BWMD Ontology
 - LPBFO
 - andere Ontologien?

-### Related Literature
+## Related Literature
 -   Focus on the data space implementation: [Position Paper](https://www.trusts-data.eu/wp-content/uploads/2022/06/01-The-AluTrace-Use-Case-Harnessing-Lightweight-Design-Potentials-via-the-Materials-Data-Space.pdf), [Lightning Talk](https://www.youtube.com/watch?v=4FoApZMCrSw)
 -   Focus on the design algorithm: [Technical Article (German)](https://www.ingenieur.de/fachmedien/wt-werkstattstechnik/fraunhofer-gesellschaft/leichtbau-datenvernetzung-fuer-additive-fertigung/)

-### Contributors (alphabetically)
+## Contributors (alphabetically)

 - Valerie Friedmann, Fraunhofer IWM
 - Michael Dlugosch, Fraunhofer EMI